r-suzuki/dateback/README.md

 Suppose that `X` is dependent on `Y` and `Z`.
 Then `dateback` downloads them with dependencies in the same manner, recursively.

-It may seem trivial, but can be difficult, time-consuming and error-prone with complex and/or diverse dependencies.
+It may seem trivial, but doing this manually can be difficult, time-consuming and error-prone with complex and/or diverse dependencies.
 The example below is the result of
 `dateback::install("rstan", date = "2023-03-01")`, which illustrates such a case:

 ```